5 Questions Your Couples Therapist Must Ask Before You Get Divorced

 Advertisement

-2. Have you identified and taken responsibility for your part in the breakdown of the marriage
+2. Have you identified and taken responsibility for your part in the breakdown of the marriage?

 It may be a cliché but only because it's true; it takes two to tango.
 Relationships are a two-way street and can only work if both parties are invested.
 Relationship coach Lesli Doeres explains that while it’s easy to blame your partner, it's better to take accountability.
-"Really addressing your part of the pattern and learning to manage yourself will give your partner different behavior to respond to and give your relationship a new lease on life."
+"Addressing your part of the pattern and learning to manage yourself will give your partner different behavior to respond to and give your relationship a new lease on life."
 In other words, be the change you want to see in your relationship and avoid playing the blame game.

-From my perspective, getting to know yourself and what you really need and want in your marriage is an integral part of couples therapy.
+From my perspective, getting to know yourself and what you need and want in your marriage is an integral part of couples therapy.
 The more honest you can be with yourself and, in turn, your partner, the more likely you are to benefit from couples therapy, both as an individual and then as a couple.
 Getting to know yourself means asking the hard questions.
 Have you initiated them or responded to something your partner has done in defensive, non-helpful ways?
 Diving into couples therapy and doing all that you can do to repair this primary relationship means laying yourself bare and accepting your bare spouse.
 This can be extremely challenging.
 The more you allow or push yourself to be in the trenches the more you and your spouse will gain from the process.

 RELATED: 11 Signs You're Going To Get Divorced (Before You Even Marry Him)